Edit

 Configure organization access

-Use pool with a single organization
+Use a pool with a single organization

-Use pool in multiple organizations
+Use a pool in multiple organizations

-Enable Use pool in multiple organizations to use your pool with multiple Azure DevOps organizations.
-For each organization, specify the projects that are permitted to use the pool, or leave blank to allow all projects.
-Configure the Parallelism for each organization by specifying what portions of the concurrency, as specified by Maximum agents for the pool, to allocate to each organization.
+To use your pool with multiple Azure DevOps organizations, enable Use pool in multiple organizations.
+For each organization, specify the projects that are permitted to use the pool, or leave this field blank to allow all projects.
+Configure the Parallelism for each organization by specifying what portions of the concurrency, as specified by Maximum agents value for the pool, to allocate to each organization.
 The sum of the parallelism for all organizations must equal the maximum concurrency of the pool.
 For example, if Maximum agents is set to five, the sum of the parallelism for the specified organizations must be five.
-If Maximum agents is set to one, you can only use the pool with one organization.
+If the Maximum agents value is set to one, you can use the pool with only one organization.

 In the following example, the pool is configured to be available for the FabrikamResearch and FabrikamTest projects in the fabrikam-tailspin organization, and to all projects in the fabrikam-blue organization.

-If you receive an error like The sum of parallelism for all organizations must equal the max concurrency., ensure that the Maximum agents count for the pool matches the sum of the Parallelism column.
+If you receive an error like The sum of parallelism for all organizations must equal the max concurrency, ensure that the Maximum agents count for the pool matches the sum of the Parallelism column.

 Configure open access for pipelines to your pool

-To configure open access for pipelines, you must have the following permissions in addition to the permissions described in Prerequisites - Verify Azure DevOps permissions.
+To configure open access for pipelines, you must have the following permissions in addition to the permissions described in Prerequisites - Verify Azure DevOps permissions:

 • If Add pool to all projects is set to Yes, Managed DevOps Pools configures Open access for all pipelines in all projects.

-• If Add pool to all projects is set to No, Managed DevOps Pools configures Open access for all pipelines only in the listed projects.
+• If Add pool to all projects is set to No, Managed DevOps Pools configures Open access for all pipelines in only the listed projects.

 If you enable Use pool in multiple organizations, you can specify Open access individually for each organization.

-If you try to run a pipeline that is not authorized to access your agent pool, you'll receive an error similar to This pipeline needs permission to access a resource before this run can continue.
-You can resolve this issue either by configuring open access, as described in the previous section, or by explicitly authorizing the pipeline to run in the agent pool.
+If you try to run a pipeline that isn't authorized to access your agent pool, you receive an error like "This pipeline needs permission to access a resource before this run can continue."
+You can resolve this issue by configuring open access, as described in the previous section, or by explicitly authorizing the pipeline to run in the agent pool.

 Configure interactive mode